 The scoring methodology outlined below has been designed to reflect the Joint Board's overarching goal of selecting the highest quality proposer providing the best value for each tolling component.
 Price proposals must be submitted for each individual tolling component without assuming that multiple components will be awarded to the same proposer.
 The RBOC will require separate price proposals for each of the subsystems (roadside and back office) comprising the tolling component.
+If a proposer is awarded multiple tolling components, the price contained in the price proposals may be negotiated in the best and final offer process, if and only if KYTC on behalf of the Joint Board elects to solicit one or more best and final offers.
 The Joint Board will allow firms to be a part of multiple proposing teams on the same, or different, tolling components, if the firm finds that doing so is in its best interest.